josecv/termrequester/README.md

 ### `GET /phenotype/{id}`

-Where `id` is either a `TEMPHPO_` style id or an `HPO_` type id.
+Where `id` is either a `TEMPHPO_` style id or an `HP_` type id.

 ###### Response

-If the phenotype exists and is in any status other than `SYNONYM`, it will be returned.
+If the phenotype exists and is not in `PUBLISHED` status, it will be returned.

-If the phenotype exists but is in `SYNONYM` status, a redirect will be returned to the now-accepted term.
+If the phenotype exists but is in `PUBLISHED` status, a truncated version of it will be returned, containing only the `hpoId` of the phenotype.

 If the phenotype does not exist, an `HTTP 404` will be returned.

 If the id is malformed, an `HTTP 400` will be returned.

+Note that the returned Phenotype may have a different `id` or `hpoId` than that requested, since it might have been accepted as a synonym of a different phenotype.

 ### `GET /phenotypes`